Noemidiaz/pands-weekly-task/README.md

 - Program that displays Hello World! when It runs
 - Prompt the user, reading two money amounts and ptinting out in a human readable formatwith an euro sign  and point between the euro and cent of the amount
+- Program  which reads a text file and displays the count of the letter 'e' it contains

 References